 Broadloom Carpet Installation

 This one’s a doozy.
 Carpets are not easy to install.
 You need tons of special materials and it is not a good do-it-yourself flooring option.
-We could describe the intricate process of properly installing carpet, but we’d rather just let you look it up “easy carpet installation” on YouTube.
+We could describe the intricate process of properly installing carpet, but we’d rather just let you look up “easy carpet installation” on YouTube.
 Spoiler: it’s not easy.

 Advantages of Broadloom Carpet